Eyevinn/onboarding-tasks/README.md

 ## 4. Contribute to our Channel Engine project

 Check out our Channel Engine project https://github.com/Eyevinn/channel-engine and get an understanding of what it does by reading https://medium.com/@eyevinntechnology/server-less-ott-only-playout-bc5a7f2e6d04.
 Clone the repository and get it up and running locally on your computer.
 Once you have understood the structure of the code it is time for you to make a contribution to the project.
-Ask Jonas Rydholm Birmé for a relevant task.
+Ask Jonas  Birmé for a relevant task.

 ## 5. Create an iOS application (for Mac/iOS users)